SeisComP/seiscomp/doc/base/contributing-docs.rst

 The documentation for executables is generated from two sources:

 'executable'.xml
-    An XML file that contains a brief description of the command, markup describing the command line parameters, and any configuration parameters for the executable.
+    An :ref:`XML file <contributing_documentation_XML>` that contains a brief description of the command, markup describing the command line parameters, and any configuration parameters for the executable.
 Each parameter should have a brief description of the purpose of the parameter.

     The description should be plain text and not contain reST markup.
 Where parameters are common across